From the largest to the smallest displays, TI DLP® technology is a leading projection technology.

 DLP technology is a revolutionary display solution that uses an optical semiconductor to manipulate light digitally.
 When a DLP chip is coordinated with a digital video, graphic signal, a light source, and a projection lens, its mirrors can reflect an all-digital image onto virtually any surface.

 From big screen 4K displays to embedded HD projection in mobile devices, DLP chipsets are available in many resolutions and package sizes.

-The DLP chip has an unparalleled 16 microsecond response time, giving users precise, razor-sharp images.
-Imagine millions of tiny mirrors switching on and off more times than the speed of light.
-With such a high switching speed, DLP technology is able to deliver a precise, razor-sharp picture with no lag time between frames.
-Movies, games, and fast-paced educational content are experienced in crisp, vivid detail regardless of the speed of action.
+The DLP chip has an unparalleled 16 microsecond refresh time, giving users precise, razor-sharp images.
+Movies, games, and fast-paced educational content can be experienced in vivid detail regardless of the speed of action.

 Texas Instruments is a leader in research and development.
-DLP Products continues to innovate on increasing display brightness decreasing while dramatically decreasing packaging size and required power.
-DLP® Pico™ has hit milestones on lumens per watt which is directly proportional to allowing consumers to now have embedded projection from a cell phone.
+DLP Products continues to innovate by increasing display brightness while dramatically decreasing packaging size and required power.
+DLP® Pico™ technology has achieved milestones on lumens per watt which makes possible embedded projection from a cell phone.

-DLP technology is best known for award-winning DLP Cinema and innovations in classroom projection display such as SmartSource™ 3D and interactive projection, but the incredibly flexible technology is finding its way into a variety of non-traditional display applications as well.
-Developers are using the DLP chip to solve real world problems for industrial, security, medical and even automotive applications that require built in intelligence.
+DLP technology is best known for Scientific and Technical Award-winning TI DLP Cinema® but the incredibly flexible technology is utilized for a variety of optical sensing applications as well.
+Developers are using the DLP chip to solve real world problems for industrial, security, medical and even automotive applications that require built-in intelligence.